nqzero/PUPL/PUPL.md

 - that, in the event that the copyright owner is unable to or fails to issue in a timely manner a use-license consistent with these terms at your request and attempted payment, you are granted non-transferable permission to use the Software on any number of cores for any purpose for 1 year, and, if you place full non-zero payment in escrow, all the rights you would have been entitled to had the use-licenses been issued

-- that if this non-issue condition persists for 2 consecutive years, during which you make reasonable unsuccessful attempts to acquire use-licenses, or the Software is publicly abandoned, or the strike price is unspecified or zero, the copyright owner grants you a license to the Software under the terms of the MIT license and transferable unlimited permission to use the Software for any purpose
+- that if this non-issue condition persists for 2 consecutive years, during which you make reasonable unsuccessful attempts to acquire use-licenses, or the Software is publicly abandoned, or the strike price is unspecified or zero, the copyright owner grants you a license to the Software under the terms of the MIT license and transferable unlimited permission to use the Software for any purpose for the term of the copyright

 you accept that you are entitled to no other relief if the copyright owner is unable to or chooses not to issue use-licenses consistent with these terms